rubenvar/svelte-star-rating/README.md

 | emptyColor | String  | '#7f7f7f' | The color for the empty parts of the stars      |
 | size       | Number  | 20        | The size of the stars.
 Pass a number of pixels. |
 | showText   | Boolean | false     | Show the rating number next to the stars or not |

+**About the style prop**: It accepts a string of css styles, written as inline-css.
+It is passed directly, unchecked, to the main `div` as inline-css.
+Use it cautiously.

 ### Be aware